Hcpty/eastwind/README.md

-# Southeastwind
+# Southeast

-In general, Southeastwind is a web operating system.
+In general, Southeast is a web operating system.